Leukemia, Chronic Myeloid (CML)

 SCT is the only treatment for CML known to bring about a cure in some patients.
 But because targeted therapies are usually so effective, doctors typically try them first before recommending SCT.
 Because SCT is a risky procedure that puts a great deal of strain on the body, not all patients can tolerate this treatment.
 This method is most successful when used in patients in the chronic phase of CML and in younger patients.

-The goal of SCT is to kill the patient's damaged bone marrow (the stem cells are in the bone marrow) and replace it with healthy bone marrow.
-If the transplanted cells take hold, they grow and produce healthy blood cells.
+The goal of SCT is to kill the patient's damaged bone marrow (both the leukemia cells and the stem cells are in the bone marrow) and replace it with healthy bone marrow.
+If the transplanted stem cells take hold, they grow and produce healthy blood cells.

 Another approach is to use bone marrow taken from the patient.
 This is called an autologous transplant.
 This approach involves taking bone marrow from the patient and treating it with anticancer drugs with or without radiation to destroy the cancer cells.
 The patient then receives high-dose chemotherapy to kill the cells in the remaining bone marrow.
 After this step, the saved and treated bone marrow is injected through a vein back into the patient.
 Autologous transplants are not often used for CML.

-Hydroxyurea and busulfan are two oral chemotherapy drugs that are used when patients cannot receive other treatments.
+Hydroxyurea and busulfan are 2 oral chemotherapy drugs that are used when patients cannot receive other treatments.
 These drugs are usually better tolerated than interferon-alpha and can lessen the symptoms of CML.
 As with interferon-alpha, they do not provide a lasting cure.
+Other chemotherapy drugs may be tried as well.
 If the CML progresses to the blast phase, chemotherapy may be used to try to get the CML under control before trying a SCT.